top of page

 Chapter 15

-The passive voice in the present tense is used when the focus is on the action rather than the person performing it.
-It is formed with the verb "werden" in the present tense + the past participle of the main verb.
+The passive voice in the present tense is used when the focus is on the action, not the person.
+It is formed with ‘werden’ + past participle.

 Example:

-• Passive: Der Brief wird geschrieben.
-(The letter is being written.)
+Passive: Der Brief wird geschrieben.
+(The letter is written.)

 Example: Der Brief wird von mir geschrieben.
 (The letter is being written by me.)

-Quick Tip: If you want to emphasise who is performing the action, the active voice is usually better.
-The passive is best when the action itself is more important than the doer.
+Quick Tip: Use the passive when the action is more important than the person.

 Learn more